wszhan/minima/_posts/2018-04-07-first-post.markdown

 So here comes this site.

 Currently, my major mission is to find a job in AI, ideally deep learning, computer vision or natural language processing.
-But still, hope to start my second post asap.
+But still, I would try my best to share my thoughts here with the worldwide coding community.